NH Species List & photos

 site is the first to report the New Hampshire occurrence of the following mineral species: beaudantite, calciotantite,

-ferrosilite, greenockite, halotrichite, jarosite, macaulayite, marialite, and wodginite.
+dickite, ferrosilite, greenockite, halotrichite, jarosite, marialite, romanechite, and wodginite.

 (back to top)